cjoy/cs9321/notes/2_restful.md

 * 200 - OK - Request processed normally
 * 201 - Created - Your request creates a new resource
 * 301 - Moved Permanently - URI for the requested resource has changed
-* 401 - Unauthorised - The resource is password protected and the user has not yet supplied a valid password
+* 401 - Unauthorized - The resource is password protected and the user has not yet supplied a valid password
 * 403 - Forbidden - The resource is password protected and the user has not yet supplied a valid password
 * 404 - Not Found - No resource corresponding the URI was found
 * 500 - Internal Server Error - Server software detected an internal failure